ollimandoliini/Ruokalista.hs/README.md

 # Ruokalista.hl

-Simple application for presenting menus of different lunch places in the same place
+Simple application for presenting menus of different lunch restaurants in the same place

 ## Installation